-Australia’s 2nd-largest city Melbourne enters 6th lockdown
+Australia’s 2nd largest city, Melbourne, enters 6th lockdown

 When Victoria ended its fifth lockdown last week, Andrews said he believed the state was the only jurisdiction in the world that had beaten a delta outbreak twice.

-Melbourne was the Australian epicenter of the pandemic last year, when new infections peaked at 725 in a day in August.
-Of Australia’s 925 COVID-19 deaths since the pandemic began, 820 have occurred in Victoria.
+Melbourne was the Australian center of the pandemic last year, when new infections peaked at 725 in a day in August.
+Of Australia’s 925 COVID-19 reported deaths since the pandemic began, 820 have occurred in Victoria.

-Authorities were gaining confidence on Thursday that a lockdown of Brisbane and surrounding cities in Queensland state will end an eight-day lockdown as planned on Sunday.
+Authorities were gaining confidence on Thursday that Brisbane and surrounding cities in Queensland state will end an eight-day lockdown as planned on Sunday.

 Queensland Chief Health Officer Jeannette Young said efforts to suppress the spread had surpassed expectations.